Ngaryan qualified as a solicitor in 2009 and has since specialised in Social Welfare Law in both the private and

 Apprentice Development Support Officer

-Is a graduate in International Politics and Policy from the University of Liverpool.
+Graduated in 2019 with a degree in International Politics & Policy from the University of Liverpool.
 She had previously been a volunteer at Vauxhall Community Law & Information Centre prior to being employed.
 Elly has experience in supporting the development of the Law Centre.
-Her work consists of development, fundraising and creating content for the Law Centre's Social media.
+Her work consists of developing the organisation, fundraising and communications across the organisation.
+She is also a trustee at her local community centre in Waterloo.